codacy/docs/docs/organizations/monitoring-slas.md

 - Confirm that the SLA deadline for "due soon" is <= 15 days.
 - Confirm that new issues on the *default branch* create new items.
 - Dashboard, total: confirm whether we're listing all items or all open items.
--->
+- Item priorities section: define SLA resolution times -->

 # Monitoring SLAs <!-- *** Concepts *** -->

 An SLA, short for service-level agreement, defines the expected time to resolve an action item with a defined priority.

 You define an SLA by linking a Codacy issue category and severity to an SLA priority.
+For example, you can link all Codacy issues belonging to the Security category and with a High severity to a Critical SLA priority.
 After you define an SLA:

--   Codacy creates a new SLA action item every time it detects a corresponding issue on the most recent commit of the default branch
+-   Codacy opens a new SLA action item when it detects a corresponding issue on the most recent analyzed commit of the default branch
--   Codacy closes and existing SLA action item if it doesn't detect the corresponding issue on the most recent analyzed commit
+-   Codacy closes an existing SLA action item when it stops detecting the associated issue on the most recent analyzed commit of the default branch

 <!-- *** Tasks *** -->
 ## Setting up an SLA